wincodes/teamwork-api/README.md

 # install dependencies
 $ npm install

-# configure env
+# set up
-$ copy cotents of .env.example to a new .env file and set database and test connections
+- copy cotents of .env.example to a new .env file and set all your env  variables
+- after setting your database variables, run $ `npm run migrate` to run database migrations

 # start the development server
 $ npm run server